Do Google Ads Work for Restaurants?

 The above are the Three Amigos – they go hand-in-hand and are organized in themes.

-For example, here’s a possible theme (i.e., ad group, ads, keywords):
+For example, here’s a possible theme group (i.e., ad group, ads, keywords):

 Let’s say you offer the best hamburgers around and want to acquire more hamburger customers.